 About ARCA’s ArtReach Program

-As begins its second decade in 2017, bringing arts performances, cultural events and arts education to the greater Allegheny River Valley Region, Allegheny RiverStone Center for the Arts is continuing its successful Educational ArtReach program.
+In 2018, ARCA continued bringing arts performances, cultural events and arts education to the greater Allegheny River Valley Region, Allegheny RiverStone Center for the Arts in its successful Educational ArtReach program.
 Begun in 2009, ARCA annually brings professional arts and education performances and workshops to students from K to 12th grade in the Allegheny-Clarion Valley Schools and showcases artwork of A-C Valley students in exhibits at its Red Brick Gallery on Main Street in Foxburg.
 ARCA is grateful for the partnership of the A-C Valley Schools, working closely with A-C Valley administrators, faculty and music specialists in the design and implementation of this program.

 Since its inception the program has been supported by a grant from the Pennsylvania Council on the Arts, a state agency funded by the Commonwealth of Pennsylvania and the National Endowment for the Arts, a federal agency.
 In 2015, Clarion County Community Fund, an affiliate of Bridge Builders Community Foundations, gave a generous grant in support of the Dancing off the Canvas residency of Attack Theatre and the Allegheny-Clarion Valley School student art exhibit in the Red Brick Gallery.